BLOG / SPRING CLEANING TIPS TO PREVENT PEST INFESTATIONS

-Go through your cupboard and toss out any stale spices, flour, grains, cereals or lentils.
+Toss out any stale spices, flour, grains, cereals or lentils.

 Invest in glass storage containers with have air-tight seals, as paper bags (like the ones used to keep flour and sugar) are easily ripped or chewed through.

-For pest control in your bathroom:
+For pest control in bathrooms:

 Regularly wash fabric shower curtains or replace plastic ones.

 Do you know why basements are a perfect place for rodents, spiders and all things that go bump in the night?
 Because basements are full of dark corners and clutter, which make for great hiding places for rodents or insects.
-Mice can squeeze through a hole the size of a dime and insects can slip through a crack as thin as a sheet of paper.
+Mice can squeeze through a hole the size of a quarter and insects can slip through a crack as thin as a sheet of paper.